Skip to content

 Warning

 At the time of writing, the jupyterhub/jupyterhub:3 Docker image is built using Python version 3.10.6.
-Therefore, in order to publish to Posit Connect, a compatible Python version 3.10 environment must exist in Posit Connect.
+Therefore, in order to publish to Posit Connect, a compatible Python version 3.10 environment must exist in Connect.

 Posit Workbench#